LearnersGuild/guide/Game_Manual/Stats.md

 | Mastery   | They challenged themselves and others.
 They sought out growth for themselves, and helped everyone extend their potential.<br> They were generous in their support.
 They were responsive to requests for help, and offered guidance and mentorship.                     |
 | Flow      | They were engaged.
 Their focus, dedication and motivation supported our team in staying on task.<br> They enjoyed the work.
 They created more fun and enjoyment for us.                                                                                                |

-## Team Play
+## Health - Team Play

 How well your team members felt that you collaborated on team efforts, independent of your technical skill, mentorship, or cultural contribution.
 This is a weighted average that only uses retrospective data from the previous 6 cycles.
 Represented as a percentage (0..100%).

-Team play scores are calculated the same as learning support scores, but using the team play answers from the retrospective.
+Team play scores are calculated the same as culture contribution scores, but using the team play answers from the retrospective.

 ### What Team Play Means